S3-working-group/s3-practical-guide/src/co-creation-and-evolution/driver-mapping.md

 A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, align organizational structure to the flow of value.

 * inspired by Gojko Adzic’s Impact Mapping
-* in the workshop small or large teams self-organize, innovate, and take full ownership from start to finish and progress quickly from concept to fully functioning collaboration
+* small or large groups identify and prioritize drivers, progressing quickly from concept to action in self-organizing teams.

 ---